-- "Can I work?"
+- Can I work?

-- "What kind of work interests me?"
+- · What kind of job interests me?

-- "How can I get that job"
+- How can I get that job?

-- "How can I succeed in that job?" (i.e., "Can I compete or make a contribution worth my pay?")
+- How can I succeed in that job?

 These are not trivial questions for anyone.
 Success depends on the level of pertinent intelligence generated in the process of answering these questions, and most Americans will face them repeatedly in an economic environment that shifts continually and fundamentally as the return on assets steadily decreases for US businesses, competitive intensity outstrips US labor productivity, the rate at which US businesses topple from global leadership increases, and a rapidly developing digital infrastructure changes the requirements for success (Hagel, Seely Brown, and Davison, 2009).